Anthony Neely: Personal life

-Neely's mother was born in Taiwan, while his maternal grandparents are from Liaoning, China.
+Neely's mother is from Taiwan.
+His maternal grandparents are from Liaoning, China.

-In September 2014, Neely revealed that he had married in 2010 and that his wife, Vivi Lee, had given birth to a daughter the year after.
+In September 2014, Neely revealed that he had married in 2010 and that his wife, Vivi Li, had given birth to a daughter the year after.
 The news was revealed in a YouTube video titled "Anthony Neely's True Confession", which was uploaded to his personal YouTube profile on his daughter's third birthday.
-He officially divorced from his wife in March 2018, over a year after he admitted to infidelity.
+Over one year after he admitted to infidelity, he and his wife were officially divorced in March 2018.

+In March 2022, Neely revealed that he married his mistress, Kris Kuan 5 years after cheating on his then-wife with her.